 Saint Mary Cathedral Begins Divine Mercy Cenacles

-Divine Mercy Cenacles started on April 10, 2010 and we have been meeting every Saturday at 1 P.M.
-Each gathering will feature song, prayer, and study and discussion of the Catechism of the Catholic Church, Holy Scripture and Jesus’ Divine Mercy message as given to St. Sister Mary Faustina of Krakow.
+Divine Mercy Cenacles started on April 10, 2010 and have met regularly every Saturday at 1 P.M. since.
+Each gathering features song, prayer, and study discussion on the Catechism of the Catholic Church, Holy Scripture, and Jesus’ Divine Mercy message as given to St. Sister Mary Faustina of Krakow.

 The meetings are open to anyone throughout the Austin Diocese, and more details are provided below.

-Devotion to Jesus’ Divine Mercy, and cenacles that facilitate its related prayers and learning, are based on Church-approved revelations of Jesus to Sr. Faustina in the 1930s.
+Devotion to Jesus’ Divine Mercy that facilitate its related prayers and learning, are based on Church-approved revelations of Jesus to Sr. Faustina in the 1930s.

 Where Divine Mercy Cenacles have been begun, there has been an enormous amount of spiritual growth through regular prayer and learning, and increased fellowship among Catholics who otherwise might not feel the mutual support of their universal Christian family.
 Participants find themselves better equipped to live and spread the “Good News” of God’s love and mercy, as found in both the Old and New Testaments.

 What book or curriculum will be used?

 The Cathedral Cenacle will use the Church-approved “Cenacle Formation Manual,” written by the Eucharistic Apostles of The Divine Mercy.